 Your First Rope

 To get started, there are many types of rope that will do!
 Most Rope365 tutorials were made with 8m jute ropes of 6mm diameter.
 Each type of rope has different characteristics; hemp, jute, nylon or cotton ropes of 7-10m in length with a 5-7mm diameter are all great for bondage.
+To start, 8m long cotton rope of 6mm diameter is recommended, it is usually available for cheap at hardware stores.
+It is cheap, easy to wash, and available in most hardware stores.
 Week 7 contains many activities to help you discover the best rope for you, but it can be difficult to know your preferences before learning a few ties.
-To start, 8m long cotton rope of 6mm diameter is recommended.
-It is cheap, easy to wash, and available in most hardware stores.
+If you want to expand your options right away, check out the Rope Shopping Guide for more cues.

 Anatomy of a Rope